Chapter 9, Part C: Red Riding Hood, Red Riding Hood

 As the evening descended upon Winchester, the snow began to fall in earnest.
 No longer able to wait for Edmund, Elanore and her grandmother dined in their kitchen, using the time to talk of family and their latest little adventures.

 “Yes, grandmother.”
 Elanore dutifully returned to her seat and then contritely picked up her knitting.
+Her actions had betrayed her feelings.
+It was obvious that she had been looking forward to seeing Edmund.

-Mrs. Winchester realized that her statement had somehow hurt Elanore’s feelings.
-She had underestimated how much Elanore had been looking forward to seeing Edmund.
-Anxious to distract her, she plunged into somewhat uncharted territory.
+Anxious to distract her, Adele Winchester plunged into somewhat uncharted territory.
 “What do the red-hooded ones speak of these days?”

 “Surely you have heard things along your travels here?
-You are not just a healer, but a wanderer, Elanore.
+You are not just a healer but a wanderer, Elanore.
 As such, you know even far more than your mother can, while she holes herself up tending your brothers and sisters.”

 “Oh.”
-Elanore put down her needles and yarn.
-“I had meant to wait for Edmund to tell you this.
-I was hoping to talk to the both of you–.”
+Elanore put her knitting aside.”I had meant to wait for Edmund to tell you this.
+I was hoping to talk to the both of you.”

 “That is odd,” Mrs. Winchester shook her head.
 “Why disguise herself?
 There are visitors from the East from time to time–”